Making LTL Shipping Easier

 Here’s how that breaks down:

-Pickup – To maximize capacity in the trailer, your shipment is picked up by a locally-operated truck.
+- Pickup – To maximize capacity in the trailer, your shipment is picked up by a locally operated truck.
 Your freight will then be taken to a nearby terminal, and this truck will pick up other LTL shipments.

-Drop-off at Origination Terminal – The truck carrying your shipment arrives at a central hub/terminal.
+- Drop-off at Origination Terminal – The truck carrying your shipment arrives at a central hub/terminal.
 This is where your LTL shipment is removed from that truck, organized, and put onto a different truck for shipping.

-Long-haul Truck – Your shipment is then moved onto this truck for the long haul to its destination location.
+- Long-haul Truck – Your shipment is then moved onto this truck for the long haul to its destination location.
 Keep in mind this truck shares its space with other LTL shipments.
 Typically, this truck goes to another terminal, not the final destination location.

-Drop-off at Destination Terminal – Once the long-haul truck arrives at the destination terminal, your freight is again removed by a forklift.
+- Drop-off at Destination Terminal – Once the long-haul truck arrives at the destination terminal, your freight is again removed by a forklift.
 Your freight is then organized into the right locally-operated delivery truck.

-Delivery – Finally, LTL freight is delivered to its final destination.
+- Delivery – Finally, LTL freight is delivered to its final destination.

-Understanding the process behind how your LTL freight moves help you manage your expectations regarding transit times.
+Understanding the process behind how your LTL freight moves helps you manage your expectations regarding transit times.
 And as you can see, LTL freight typically takes longer than truckload for freight to arrive.
 Therefore, allowing more time for your LTL freight to arrive at its final destination is important.
 Because of the lengthy process, it’s even more important to keep tracking your shipment.
 Ensures that you can account for the unexpected, like weather delays.

 Package for Safety